Mr. Plow: Cultural references

-Adam West reprises as himself and is first seen signing autographs at a car show.
-When Adam West says he is Batman and worked with Robin, Bart does not know who Robin is, causing West to go into a tangent about how the 1990s Batman movies ruined it for the character.

-Other references to include the Carnival of the Stars television show seen at the start of the episode.
-This is a parody of Circus of the Stars, an annual special that aired on CBS from 1976 to 1994, featuring celebrities performing circus acts.
-The scene where Barney gradually degrades into a drunk is a parody of the transformation sequence in the 1941 film Dr. Jekyll and Mr. Hyde.
-The scene where Bart is pelted with snowballs is a reference to the Sonny Corleone tollbooth shooting scene in the film The Godfather.
-When Moe offers free beer to Homer, Barney mentions that he hadn't done that before even for the Iranian hostages.
-The snowmen melting during the heatwave is a reference to the melting Nazi soldiers in the film Raiders of the Lost Ark.
+Adam West plays himself and is first seen signing autographs at a car show.
+When West says he is Batman and worked with Robin, Bart says he doesn't know who Robin is, and West goes on a tangent about how he was disappointed by the newer Batman movies where the actor suited up with prosthetic chests.
+Linda Ronstadt's desire to record a Spanish version of the Plow King jingle, along with her mariachi costume in Barney's commercial, are references to her recording several popular Spanish-language albums celebrating the music of Mexico, beginning with Canciones de Mi Padre.
+The McMahon & Tate advertising firm is a reference to Bewitched.
+The scene of Barney's gradual descent into a drunk is a parody of the transformation sequence in Dr. Jekyll and Mr. Hyde (1941).
+The scene of Bart being pelted with snowballs is a reference to the Sonny Corleone tollbooth shooting scene in The Godfather (1972).
+When Moe offers free beer to Homer, Barney mentions that he hadn't done that for the Iranian hostages.
+The snowmen melting during the heatwave is a reference to the melting Nazis at the end of Raiders of the Lost Ark.

-Linda Ronstadt's desire to record a Spanish version of the Plow King jingle, along with her mariachi costume in Barney's commercial, both refer to her notoriety at the time for recording several popular Spanish-language albums celebrating the music of Mexico, beginning with Canciones de Mi Padre.